This presentation was presented to the International Pipe Line & Offshore Contractors Association (IPLOCA) in May 2020.

 Not even being allowed to use local fill as ballast gave PipeSaks a huge advantage.

-As mentioned earlier, DENYS, was to build three sperate pipelines each with a diameter of 84”, and a wall thickness of 22.2 millimeters.
+As mentioned earlier, DENYS, was to build three separate pipelines each with a diameter of 84”, and a wall thickness of 22.2 millimeters.
 The pipelines connected a large reservoir to the north, and a water source to the south at Bergsche Maas.
 The pipelines construction setup to the north and all three pipelines were pulled in unison southerly.

 The pipe itself was heavy, weighing in at 1153 kilograms per meter.
 The upward buoyant force acting on it was a whopping 3572 kilograms per meter.
 A lot of weight will be needed to sink this pipe.
 The top picture is inside the welding shack when they were welding the 84 inch pipe, and the bottom picture shows an earlier version of the PipeSak just to give you a look at the scale of this pipe and the PipeSak.